Vicente118/Rainfall/level0/Ressources/Solve.md

-- We have a 32 bit ELF binary called level0 with SUID bit set, let's decompile de code:
+- We have a 32 bit ELF binary called level0 with SUID bit set, let's decompile the code:
 ```bash
 int32_t main(void* arg1)
 {